What is brain cancer?

 - Radiation therapy

-The brain and spine tumor program at Sarah Cannon Cancer Institute at HCA Midwest Health provides comprehensive state-of-the-art medical care for patients with a variety of benign and malignant brain tumors.
+Neuro-oncology cancer care at Sarah Cannon Cancer Institute at HCA Midwest Health provides comprehensive, state-of-the-art, individualized, and compassionate medical care for patients with a variety of benign and malignant brain tumors, spinal cord tumors, and neurologic complications from cancer.

-ÒWe specialize in personalized care for our community, tailoring patientÕs treatment plans based on their genetic profile,Ó said Amandeep Kalra, MD, Medical Director of Neurooncology at Sarah Cannon Cancer Institute at HCA Midwest Health. ÒWe offer advanced cutting-edge cancer treatments including immunotherapy and clinical trials.Ó
+"We specialize in personalized care for our community, tailoring patients’ treatment plans based on their genetic profile and their own molecular mutations," said Amandeep Kalra, MD, Medical Director of Neuro-oncology at Sarah Cannon Cancer Institute at HCA Midwest Health.
+"We offer advanced cutting-edge cancer treatments including immunotherapy and clinical trials, providing compassionate and advanced care within the community."

-Surgery on brain tumors may be performed for removal of the tumor, debulking of the tumor to relieve intracranial pressure or to biopsy of the tumor.
-The most common type of surgery to remove a brain tumor is a craniotomy .
+Surgery on brain tumors may be performed for removal of the tumor, debulking of the tumor to relieve intracranial pressure, or to biopsy of the tumor.
+The most common type of surgery to remove a brain tumor is a craniotomy.
+Innovative surgical options include computer-assisted brain surgery, awake brain surgery, robotic surgery, and laser surgery.
+These procedures can help certain people who have been told previously that they have an inoperable brain tumor.

 Radiation for brain cancer patients is typically used after surgery to kill remaining tumor cells, but may also serve as the main treatment if surgery is not an option.
-The most common type of radiation therapy is external beam radiation .
-Sarah Cannon Cancer Institute at HCA Midwest Health offers advanced radiation treatments including IMRT, SRS .
+The most common type of radiation therapy is external beam radiation.
+Sarah Cannon Cancer Institute at HCA Midwest Health offers advanced radiation treatments including IMRT, SRS, and state-of-the-art Gamma tiles treatment.

-Chemotherapy uses drugs that target cancer cells and is administered either by mouth or through an IV.
+Chemotherapy including cutting-edge clinical trials, uses drugs that target cancer cells and is administered either by mouth or through an IV.
 Chemotherapy is commonly used for fast-growing tumors and is often used in combination with radiation and/or surgery.
 For advanced tumors or tumors that have returned or progressed, it may also be used alone.